waywardgeek/infnoise/README.md

     Vz + Vm mod Vsupply

-Vz is unpredicably distributed between 0 and Vsupply, hopefully somewhat uniformly.
+Vz is unpredictably distributed between 0 and Vsupply, hopefully somewhat uniformly.
 How can Mallory determine what to add to it to control the output?
 He can not.
 His interference can only _increase_ the entropy of the output, since Mallory's attack is itself an entropy source, further randomizing the result.